 - CON: Healthcare is still ironing out some problems

-While the healthcare situation in Ukraine has improved radically, some remnants of an inefficient and uncaring past still remain, particularly in terms of bribery – in many cases bribes are still expected in order for patients to receive proper care.
+While the healthcare situation in Ukraine has improved radically, some remnants of an inefficient past still remain, particularly in terms of bribery – in some cases bribes may be expected in order for patients to receive proper care.